dawichi/blog/src/content/blog/how-to-build-rpg-game-with-js.md

 Check the result here: [hexakill.vercel.app](https://hexakill.vercel.app) 🎉🎉🎉

-## 1. Planing
+## 1. Planning

-My first impresion when trying to build it, was that going straight into a web version might be too intimidating, so I spent a few days testing things out in a basic terminal version which you can find here: [hexakill-cli](https://github.com/dawichi/hexakill-cli).
+My first impression when trying to build it, was that going straight into a web version might be too intimidating, so I spent a few days testing things out in a basic terminal version which you can find here: [hexakill-cli](https://github.com/dawichi/hexakill-cli).

 ![hexakill-cli](https://raw.githubusercontent.com/dawichi/hexakill-cli/main/showcase3.png)